carronj/lenspyx/docs/index.rst

    This allows one to build very easily lensed CMB simulations, and contains other tools for CMB lensing reconstruction.

-   Lenspyx now essentially only wraps extremely efficient routines from DUCC by M.Reinecke
+   Lenspyx now essentially only wraps extremely efficient routines from DUCC by M.Reinecke.
+See `this paper <https://arxiv.org/abs/2304.10431)>`_.

 .. toctree::
    :maxdepth: 2